Documentation

 StatusDescription

 CreatedThe file upload has started.
-Data is actively streaming through Rilavek to the destination(s).
+Data is actively streaming through Rilavek to the data store(s).

-TransferredThe file was successfully delivered to all required destinations.
+TransferredThe file was successfully delivered to all required data stores.

-FailedThe transfer failed due to a destination error (e.g., Primary unreachable or a critical secondary with "Fail on Error" enabled).
+FailedThe transfer failed due to a data store error (e.g., Primary unreachable or a critical secondary with "Fail on Error" enabled).

 CancelledThe transfer was aborted by the pipeline logic.
-This typically occurs when a Strict Mode secondary destination fails, causing the entire operation to halt.
+This typically occurs when a Strict Mode secondary data store fails, causing the entire operation to halt.

 💡 Pro Tip: Decoupled Architecture

 The power of Rilavek lies in decoupling.
-Change your Destination from AWS to R2?
+Change your Data Store from AWS to R2?
 No need to reconfigure your cameras.
 Rotate a Sender's password?
 Other Senders aren't affected.
 Each primitive is independent, making your infrastructure flexible and secure.